 Notes

-1 This is a compilation of the Gaming and Wagering Commission Regulations 1988 and includes the amendments made by the other written laws referred to in the following table 4.
+1 This reprint is a compilation as at 16 May 2014 of the Gaming and Wagering Commission Regulations 1988 and includes the amendments made by the other written laws referred to in the following table 5.
 The table also contains information about any reprint.

 Compilation table